 Female genital mutilation

 This is sometimes referred to as female circumcision and refers to procedures that intentionally alter or cause injury to the female genital organs for non-medical reasons.
 The practice is illegal in the UK.
 For more information, For more information about femal genital mutilation click here.

 Child sexual exploitation

 This involves the manipulation and/or coercion of young people under the age of 18 into sexual activity.
 This may take place in person or online or the young person might even be encouraged to take part by someone in their peer group who may already be a victim.
 A victim may be offered gifts by a perpetrator to encourage them into activity; this may be money, phones or clothes, as well as alcohol or even drugs.
 A common feature of Child Sexual Exploitation is that those who are victims will not see themselves as such, however violence and intimidation will often be used to force a young person to continue to take part.
 For more information, For more information about child sexual exploitation click here.

 A key part of the Government’s Counter Terrorist Strategy.
 Its aim is to stop people becoming terrorists or supporting terrorism.
 It is the preventative strand of the government’s counter-terrorism strategy, CONTEST.
 Early intervention to divert people away from being drawn into terrorist activity is at the heart of Prevent.

 Safeguarding people from radicalisation is no different from safeguarding them from other forms of harm.
-For more information the preventative strand of the government's counter-terrorism strategy click here.
+For more information and support around preventing radicalisation please visit the ACT Early website.